nmsmith/circuit-editor/README.md

 ## Controls (possibly out-of-date):

 -  D: switch to the "draw" tool
--  S: switch to the "select & move" tool
+-  S: switch to the "select" tool
 -  Backquote: toggle debug visualization

 ### Controls when using the "draw" tool: